 However, a baby with acid reflux may find it uncomfortable - or downright painful - to eat and will either refuse foods even when he IS hungry, or will vomit excessively.

 This can lead to weight loss or failure to thrive and is a serious situation requiring supervision by a pediatrician.
-In extreme cases, feeding by tube may be required (see Enteral Nutrition - Information about tube feeding for more information).
+In extreme cases, feeding by tube may be required.

 If you are concerned that your baby's reluctance to eat may be caused by reflux, it is essential that you discuss your concerns with your child's doctor.